 Found something special while scrolling Envato Elements?
-Now you can save it to a shortlist.
+Save it to your shortlist!

 Thanks to social media, we’re all constantly sharing images and inspiration.
-So when we realised our users wanted to enjoy this experience on Envato Elements, we sat up and took notice.
+So when we realised our users wanted to enjoy this experience on Envato Elements too, we sat up and took notice.
 The result?
 Collections on Elements, a feature that allows you to add items from Envato Elements to Collections that you can save, share and download whenever you want.

-Before launching Collections, it was fascinating to see our creative community of users coming up with their own methods of collating great content from our library.
+Before we launched Collections on Elements, our creative community of users were coming up with their own methods of collecting their favorite content from our library.
 This included stories of people using spreadsheets and bookmarks, and even manually taking note of links.

 So how does it work?
 Just as you can save an image on Instagram or create a board on Pinterest to organise your pins, Collections is all about curation by providing an easy option for Envato Elements users who want to create shortlists of their favorite items.